 There would be little potential for adverse impacts because there would be no major new development -although there might be some new or renovated facilities.
 Some existing conditions have resulted in unavoidable adverse impacts.
 The location of park facilities and roads in floodplains, and the maintenance of these roads, has resulted in adverse impacts to floodplains.
-Most of the roads and facilities within the park would remain in these locations.
+The goal of this alternative would be the removal of at-risk roads, or portions of roads, and facilities from the floodplain.
+This would be accomplished only if subsequent planning determines it feasible, if wilderness boundaries were adjusted through legislation, and if future funding supports the relocations.
+Therefore it is unlikely that the removal of all roads or those at-risk portions within the floodplains would be accomplished, resulting in continued unavoidable adverse effects to rivers and floodplains at these locations.